 15 Top Venture Capital Firms Investing in E-Commerce

-• VCs like Ascend, Max Ventures, IGNIA, and Silicon Road Ventures are notable backers of startups in the e-commerce sector.
+• VCs like Ascend, Max Ventures, IGNIA, and Silicon Road Ventures are notable backers of startups and small businesses in the e-commerce industry.

-• If you're a startup leader that's raising or has just closed a round, Rho helps you manage your capital with fast business banking, corporate cards, and bill pay.
+• Whether you are raising or have just closed a round, Rho helps you manage your capital with fast business banking, corporate cards, and automated bill pay.

 Which VC Firms in E-Commerce Are Right for Your Stage?